-Wyman comes to Winterfell to partake in the harvest feast, bringing a retinue of knights, retainers, and entertainers.
-To Bran Stark, Ser Rodrik Cassel, and Maester Luwin he proposes to mint new coinage for Robb, the new King in the North, and a new war fleet for the North.
-He also offers himself or his son Wendel as a possible new husband for the widowed Lady Donella Hornwood.
-Despite his size, he dances gracefully with Beth Cassel during the harvest feast.
-When Ramsay Snow, the Bastard of Bolton, kidnaps and forcibly marries Lady Hornwood, Wyman moves quickly to seize Hornwood and prevent House Bolton from having it.
+Wyman comes to Winterfell to partake in the harvest feast, bringing a retinue of knights, retainers, and entertainers, as well as twenty casks of seafood.
+To Bran Stark, Ser Rodrik Cassel, and Maester Luwin, Lord Manderly proposes to mint new coinage for Robb, the new King in the North, and a new war fleet for the north.
+He also offers himself or Wendel as a possible new husband for the widowed Lady Donella Hornwood.
+Despite his size, Wyman dances gracefully with Beth Cassel during the feast.

 A Storm of Swords

-While traveling in the wolfswood, the crippled Bran Stark recalls that during the harvest feast Lord Wyman looked at him with less pity than other northern lords.
-However, Bran does not know if White Harbor is safe from the Boltons, and he decides instead to find the three-eyed crow beyond the Wall.
+While traveling in the wolfswood, the crippled Bran recalls that during the harvest feast Lord Wyman looked at him with less pity than other northern lords.
+However, Bran does not know if White Harbor is safe from the Boltons, and he decides instead to journey beyond the Wall to find the three-eyed crow.